 As a result of my experiences in social justice and inclusion, this year, I hope to build a community of graduate assistants.
 I aim to create better working conditions for all graduate students which include: advocating for increased pay, pushing for affordable health care, especially dental and vision insurance, and educating folks about our rights as graduate students.
 On my free time, (when I am not laying on the couch with my partner and my cat, Snuggles), I love to play Rugby, I love to win matches in Words with Friends, and I love eating ice cream.

 Vice President: Kaytee Canfield, Marine Affairs

-I came to URI this past fall to begin my Ph.D. in the Marine Affairs department, and have been involved with GAU since November 2016.
-The union empowers (us) to make an impact in our campus community, connects (us) to fellow graduate students, and teaches (us) how to be more effective organizers and activists.
+I came to URI in the fall of 2016 to begin my Ph.D. in the Marine Affairs department, and have been involved with GAU since November 2016.
+The union empowers us to make an impact in our campus community, connects us to fellow graduate students, and teaches us how to be more effective organizers and activists.

 With the current uncertainty of immigration rights of our international students, funding for science and education, and decisions of government in general, I can no longer be a bystander.
 The momentum we have been gaining as a union excites me and has motivated me to continue fighting for the rights to education and humanity we all deserve.

 My name is Marisa Pfohl and I am the GAU secretary.
 I am going into my fourth year in the PhD program for pharmacology and toxicology.
 I am from a rural, blue-collar town in upstate New York but I have been living in RI for seven years now.
 I research the biological mechanisms and health impact of environmental pollutants in the body.
 Studying environmental pollution has shed light on how the voices of many sounding as one is a vital part of enacting lasting change and achieving environmental justice.
 I am committed to help leverage our collective voice in the pursuit of fair compensation, benefits, and working conditions for all graduate assistants at URI.